DoronGeyer/interactive-form-project-initial/README.md

 the Form inputs are also validated live as a user inputs info.
 At least one of the form fields (credit card number) gives conditional errors.
 The form should still work with Javascript disabled.

+tested on multiple browsers, edge chrome firefox on 19 July 2020.